NeVeSpl/NTypewriter/Documentation/Configuration.md

 #### AddGeneratedFilesToVSProject

-By default, all created files are added to project in which template is located.
+By default, all generated files are added to project in which template is located.

 _Global configuration (*.nt.cs file)_
 ```csharp